JeanHugueskab/about-me/README.md

 Everinvest
   https://www.everinvest.fr/Helped everinvest with advice on how to reach influencers in their market

-#co-founder/ Head of growth , NOVEMBER 2015 -
+#Head of growth , NOVEMBER 2015 -

-Co-Founder of  HackerHouse Paris the first communal living house for smart people working on interesting projects in Paris.
-NOVEMBER 2015 -  #HackerHouse Paris
-I helped build  HackerHouse as a test and data driven company with an  agressive execution.
+<p>I helped build  HackerHouse as a test and data driven company with an  agressive execution. </p>
 In less than **24h** we had:
 580 unique visitors
 a new user signing up every 5 minutes.